elkhorn-heavy/walkthroughs/overthewire/bandit/level_08.md

 ...SNIP...
 ```

-It would still be tedious to scroll through this.
+It would still be tedious to scroll through this, but easier than looking at
+every line.